-EBITDA and EBIT are measures showing the results achieved by the Group after eliminating the impact of income tax, financing costs and, in the case of EBITDA, depreciation and amortization.
+EBITDA and EBIT are measures showing the results achieved by the Group after eliminating the impact of income tax, financing costs and income and in the case of EBITDA, depreciation and amortization.

 EBITDA is defined as profit after tax (net income), plus income tax expense, finance costs and depreciation and amortization, less financial income.
+The adjusted EBITDA is defined as EBITDA after taking out one-off events.

-The Company defines EBIT as profit after tax (net income), plus finance costs and minus finance income.
+The Company defines EBIT as profit after tax (net income), plus income tax burdens, finance costs less finance income.
+The adjusted EBIT is defined as EBIT after taking out one-off events.